IMMIGRATION PHYSICAL

 Immigration Physical Exam

-There are potentially endless reasons why you would want to migrate to the United States.
-Improved healthcare services, powerful and innovative education system, enhanced security and improved infrastructure are just a few compelling reasons why you would want to move to the US.
+There are potentially endless reasons why someone would want to migrate to the United States; Improved healthcare, a good education system, enhanced security and improved infrastructure are just a few compelling reasons why someone would want to move to the United States.

-So, when should you schedule for an exam?
 There are two options through which you can schedule for an examination.
-First, you can have the exams before you actually start the green card application process.
+First, you can have the exams before you start the green card application process.
 This implies that you would be able to submit the results of your medical examination together with your application details.
-However, there is a risk involved with this option in that, you may be forced to repeat the medical examination process if the USCIS fails to schedule your green card interview before the expiry date of your initial exams.
-Of course, the second option is to go for the medical exams after you’ve green card application.
+However, there is a risk involved with this option; an applicant may be forced to repeat the medical examination process if the USCIS fails to schedule the green card interview before the expiry date of your initial exams.
+Of course, the second option is to go for the medical exams after you’ve got a green card application.
 This means that you would be able to submit the results of the medical exam during the green card interview.

-It is worth to note that spouses making an application from abroad can only do so after receiving the green card interview.
-In fact, the State Department explicitly instructs such applicants to schedule for a medical exam only after being notified of the date of their green card interview.
+The United States’ Department of State explicitly instructs applicants to schedule a medical exam only after being notified of the date of their green card interview.

-It is highly advisable for spouses or any other applicant to bring along all the essential documents during the medical exam to allow the process to be as smooths possible.
-Below are some of the most essential documents that must be essential:
+It is highly advisable for any applicant to bring along any essential document(s) they have; this allows the screening process to be smooth and effortless.
+Some of the most essential documents which must be brought during the visit include:

 • The original copy of your medical history.